bbkx226/NFTMusicPlayer/README.md

 ## Run the Project

-> **Note:** Ensure you are connected to a stable WiFi network to prevent most of the bugs that can occur with MetaMask during the project setup and execution.
+> **NOTE:** Ensure you are connected to a stable WiFi network to prevent most of the bugs that can occur with MetaMask during the project setup and execution.

+> **NOTE:** After launching the program for the first time, you may need to refresh the page to ensure everything loads correctly.

 1. Install the necessary dependencies: